 \subsection{Undirected RNA-RNA Functional Affinity Edges}

-We aim to capture the functional similarity between two RNA nodes of the same class by calculating an affinity score as a similarity measure, suggesting a resemblance in RNA function or structure.
-For any categorical text-valued annotation attribute (e.g., disease association, transcript biotype, RNA structure family, or GO terms) that two RNA nodes $v_i$ and $v_j$ both have been annotated, the attributes in this annotation are first transformed to binary feature representation.
+We aim to capture the functional similarity between two RNA nodes of the same class by calculating as a similarity measure, suggesting a resemblance in RNA function or structure.
+For any categorical text-valued annotation (e.g., disease association, transcript biotype, RNA structure family, or GO terms) that two RNA nodes $v_i$ and $v_j$ both have been annotated, the attributes in this annotation are first transformed to binary feature representation.
 For a categorical annotation denoted as $k$, the binary 1-D feature vector associated with RNA node $v_i$ is denoted as $a^k_i$.
-In this vector contains $m$ binary entries that indicate whether or not the RNA node $v_i$ has been associated with each of the $m$ total possible attributes of this annotation.
-Using the S{\o}rensen-Dice coefficient score \cite{dice1945measures}, a similarity score between two binary vectors for node $v_i$ and node $v_j$ for feature $k$ can be obtained by $s^k_{ij}= {2(a^k_i \cdot a^k_j)}/(2(a^k_i \cdot a^k_j)+ |a^k_i|_1 + |a^k_j|_1)$.
+Using the S{\o}rensen-Dice coefficient score \cite{dice1945measures}, a similarity score between two binary vectors for node $v_i$ and node $v_j$ for annotation $k$ can be obtained by $s^k_{ij}= {2(a^k_i \cdot a^k_j)}/(2(a^k_i \cdot a^k_j)+ |a^k_i|_1 + |a^k_j|_1)$.
 This similarity measure ranges $[0, 1]$ and gives higher weight to the common attributes present in both RNAs than by the attributes present in only one RNA.
 Since most RNAs have null annotations, the Dice coefficient score is only computed between pairs of RNA nodes that have both been annotated, while other pairs remain a null value.
-For the real-valued attribute data, i.e., tissue-specific expressions, we calculate the absolute value of the correlation between two the real-valued expression vectors $a^k_i$ and $a^k_j$.
-Since a large number RNAs of have associated tissue-specific expression data, the co-expression correlation measure can be calculated for most of the RNAs.
+For the real-valued attribute data, i.e., tissue-specific expressions, we instead calculate the absolute correlation value between the two expression vectors $a^k_i$ and $a^k_j$ to obtain $s_{ij}^k$.

 To obtain an aggregate affinity score between a pair of RNA nodes across all $K$ similarity values, we utilize a modified version of the Gower's similarity score \cite{gower1971general}.
 For each RNA-RNA pair, Gower's similarity aggregates the similarity scores across all the annotation types and performs a weighted average.
 Typically, a similarity score for a pair of RNA nodes that do not have any associated annotation would be considered a $0$, but in this study, we remove these null pairwise similarity from consideration.
 Thus, Gower's similarity will only aggregate the pairwise similarity scores from annotations that exist in both nodes to compute the average.